Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-BR/learn-accounts.md

 Hardware wallet integration is possible with Ledger.
 A full guide is available [here](learn-ledger).

-Alternatively, you might find other wallets on the [Wallet](build-wallets) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with Web3 Foundation or the AXIASolar project unless otherwise stated.
+Alternatively, you might find other wallets on the [Wallet](build-wallets) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with AXIACoin Foundation or the AXIASolar project unless otherwise stated.

 ## Balance Types